 If you are recommending a student for an Extended Research Travel grant:

-Instead of a traditional recommendation letter, you will be asked to fill out the Research Supervision Form.
+Instead of a traditional recommendation letter, you will be asked to fill out the Research Supervision Form – you will receive a link to the form once your student has submitted the application.
 The form asks specific questions concerning your knowledge of the student’s travel, including what you know about the research, the site, the people, the proposed agenda, and the safety of the location.
 Given that this is a long-term trip, potentially abroad, it is imperative that you have a role in the planning of the travel and feel comfortable recommending not only the student but the intended location and plan.

 Thank you for writing recommendations for your honors students!